rushil-ambati/track-driver-ai/docs/docs.md

 #### Test Plan

-In this portion of testing, I will be ensuring that my driving program is able to connect to the simulator and actually control the vehicle.
+In this portion of the testing, I will be ensuring that my driving program is able to connect to the simulator and actually control the vehicle.

 I will watch through the “optimal” model generated in the training performance testing above run on all three tracks, and measure approximately how far the AV was able to progress on each one.